ZZQzzq/BML/README.md

 ```
 bash train_bml.sh
 ```
-You need at least one nvidia tesla v100 with 32G memory or two GeForce RTX 2080ti with 12G memory.
+You need at least one nvidia tesla v100 or two GeForce RTX 2080ti.

 If you want to train two baseline models ```baseline-global``` and ```baseline-local```, we also provide corresponding training interfaces:
 ```